 Requires the Mender Monitor add-on package.
-See the Mender features page for an overview of all Mender plans and features.
+See the Mender plans page for an overview of all Mender plans and features.

 This tutorial will walk you through how to monitor your device and its applications with Mender.
 We will be using the Monitor Add-on, allowing you to monitor various system parts.